tri2820/allbase/README.md

 ### For Teams:

-- All Your Apps in One Place
+- All Your Tools in One Place
 - Real-Time Collaboration
 - Adaptable to Any Workflow